 Tamra Ospenya: Aes Sedai of the Blue Ajah and Amyrlin Seat.
 Tamra is a personal name and a town in northern Israel and in India.
 Ospena is a surname.

-Tarna Feir: turned Black Ajah see Names of the Shadow article.
+Tarna Feir: turned to the Black Ajah see Names of the Shadow article.

 Tel Janin Aellinsar: Sammael see Names of the Shadow article.